+We will acknowledge complaints about Councillors in writing.
 Complaints about Councillors that relate to routine business or operational matters, will be managed by staff in accordance with this policy, in consultation with the Mayor and Councillors as appropriate.

-Recognising the Mayor's statutory role to promote behaviour among Councillors that meets the standards of conduct set out in the Councillor Code of Conduct; complaints about Councillors that relate to Councillor Conduct will be referred to the Mayor.
-If they relate to the conduct of the Mayor, complaints will be referred to the Deputy Mayor.
+Recognising the Mayor's statutory role to promote behaviour among Councillors that meets the standards of conduct set out in the Councillor Code of Conduct, complaints about Councillors that relate to Councillor conduct will be referred to the Mayor.
+Complaints that relate to the conduct of the Mayor will be referred to the Deputy Mayor.
+The Mayor or Deputy Mayor will notify the Chief Executive Officer of the complaint.

 The Councillor(s) who are the subject of the complaint will be notified by the Mayor or Chief Executive Officer as appropriate, having regard to the circumstances and details of the complaint.
 The complaint will be recorded in writing and all interactions with the complainant will be documented.
 Under certain circumstances complaints may be referred to the Local Government Inspectorate.